cfgmgmtcamp/www_cfgmgmtcamp/content/ghent2025/guide.md

     1. **Coming from Fosdem**

         If you’re coming from Fosdem and are traveling light, then you may be interested in carpooling instead of the train.
-Please reach out to Kris Buytaert for more information and coordination.
+Please reach out to us on the different social media accounts for more information and coordination.
+Typically we would  meet at the H. Building info booth around 16:30

 1. **Where to stay**